Clean Code for IT Specialists: Clean Programming from the Start

 Conclusion: Clean Code as an Investment in the Future

-Clean Code is more than just a programming style – it’s an investment in your professional future.
-As an IT specialist in application development, you will work daily with code, extend it, debug, and maintain it.
-The cleaner your code, the more efficient and successful you will be in your career.
+Clean Code is more than just a programming style – it's an investment in your professional future.
+As an IT specialist for application development, you'll work with code daily, extending it, debugging it, and maintaining it.
+The cleaner your code is, the more efficient and successful you'll be in your profession.

 - Clean Code saves time and money in the long run